LOUDO56/NarrativeCraft-docs/creating-in-game/cutscene.md

 - **On Enter**: This tag is **ONLY** used when entering a scene.
 - **Save**: This is only available when the camera is not moving.
-- **Cooldown**: Causes unstable behavior and desynchronization.
   :::

 ## Cutscene Settings

 This section allows you to:

-- Change the cutscene’s skip time (default is 5s)
+- Change the cutscene’s skip time (default is 1s)
 - Change the currently selected keyframe group